josefs/DSL-tutorial/tutorialSlides.md

 # Contrast Deep and Shallow Embeddings

-What do I mean with Deep and Shallow Embeddings
+What do I mean with Deep and Shallow Embeddings?

 # Running example contrasting Deep and Shallow Embeddings

-Simple language for regions
+Simple language for 2D regions

 ~~~
 type Region